 "Nobody knew this until Monday, August 5, including the County Coroner, law enforcement, Sheriff, etc," Higgins writes.
 "Yes, Butler County Coroner technically had legal authority over the body, but I spoke with the Coroner, and he would have never released Crooks’ body to the family for cremation or burial without specific permission from the FBI."

-Furthermore, Higgins writes that the coroner’s report and autopsy report are both "late," and as of Aug.
+Furthermore, Higgins writes in his preliminary investigatory report that the coroner’s report and autopsy report are both "late," and as of Aug.
 5, they were a week late.

 Higgins says that the problem with him not being able to examine Crooks’ body is that he won’t know for sure if the coroner’s report and the autopsy report are accurate.